 More Articles

-Is wild venison safe to eat rare?
+Is wild venison safe to eat?

-Tammie Enger1 minute readThe number one mistake people make when preparing venison is that they overcook it, making the meat gummy and juicy.
-Tender cuts of venison should be served low or half cooked, unless you are cooking them or mixing them with pork to add more fat.
+Tammie Enger0 minutes readTender cuts of venison should be served low or half cooked, unless you are cooking them or mixing them with pork to add more fat.
+Match the cut of meat with the cooking method for more tender results.